HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 **Requirements:**

 This packages was tested for ```Python 3.9 - 3.10``` on ubuntu.
-It depends on the following additional tools **Blast**, **BedTools**, **Bowtie** and **Bowtie2** that need to be installed independently.
+Therefore, first setup a conda environment, e.g.:

 ```
 conda create -n odt python=3.10
 conda activate odt
 ```

+It depends on the following additional tools **Blast**, **BedTools**, **Bowtie** and **Bowtie2** that need to be installed independently.
 To install those tools via conda, please activate the Bioconda and conda-forge channels in your conda environment with and update conda and all packages in your environment:

 ```
 conda config --add channels bioconda